GuillaumeLam/hugo-guillaumelam.me/README.md

 ## Running the website

-There are two ways to run the website locally and remotely.
+There are two ways to run the website: locally and remotely.

 ### Locally